We consider our Gardens an arboretum, an animal habitat, a bird santuary.

 Over these many years, we have planted hundreds of trees, shrubs, perennials, grasses, and bulbs to improve the environment and benefit the species and organisms that work together for us.

-Our goal is to provide our Visitors with a unique Garden Tour of our three acres describing and showing the biodiversity that is critical to the health of our planet.
+Our goal is to provide biodiversity that is critical to the health of our planet.

-Each Garden area is a study of textures, forms, broad vistas, intimate settings, and color Benches, swings, arbors, tables & chairs are nestled into and around the garden for picnics before or after your Garden Tour.
+Each Garden area is a study of textures, forms, broad vistas, intimate settings, and color Benches, swings, arbors, tables & chairs are nestled into and around the garden.

-Like the Pleasure Gardens of old, we will stroll with you, at your leisure, over the many grassy, mulched, and smooth woodland paths over the gentle terrain.
+Like the Pleasure Gardens of old, we stroll with leisure, over the many grassy, mulched, and smooth woodland paths over the gentle terrain.

-We hope you relax, listen to the birds, enjoy the plants, and take home ideas you can use in your garden.
+We love to relax, listen to the birds, enjoy the plants.

 Sincerely,